 You can also choose to remain in the US, and apply to USCIS (US Citizenship and Immigration Services) to change your current status during this stay in the US.
 This does not grant you a new visa – you would still need to apply for the new visa type the next time you leave the US, in order to return again.

 Some statuses, such as H, allow you to begin your studies while the change is pending, and others, such as B, do not.
 Other benefits, such as different kinds of work authorization, are not available to you until the change is approved.
-The change of status application processing time varies, usually taking between 4-7 months.
+The change of status application processing time varies, usually taking on average 12 months.
 Please plan ahead to allow time for this lengthy application process.